 The brachial plexus is a network of nerves that transmits signals from the spine to the shoulder, arm, and hand.
 Brachial plexus injuries birth injuries cause damages - sometimes, but not always permanent - damage to those nerves.

-Brachial plexus injury often occur from excessive lateral traction on the infant's head during birth.
-Excesive traction to free the shoulder pulls the child's delicate head and can cause injuries to nerve roots, commonly the C5, C6 and C7 nerve roots of the brachial plexus.
-Infants delievered with excessive traction can suffer rupture or avulsion injuries.
-These are the most troubling; there little hope for a recovery from an avulsion or repture without immediate surgery to reconnect the nerve network and the spine.
+Brachial plexus injuries often occur from excessive lateral traction on the infant's head during birth.
+Excessive traction to free the shoulder pulls the child's delicate head and can cause injuries to nerve roots, commonly the C5, C6 and C7 nerve roots of the brachial plexus.
+Infants delivered with excessive traction can suffer rupture or avulsion injuries.
+These are the most troubling; there little hope for a recovery from an avulsion or rupture without immediate surgery to reconnect the nerve network and the spine.

 The defenses in cases involving brachial plexus injuries from excessive traction are largely the same.
-First, the brachial plexus injury actually occurred in utero.
+First, the brachial plexus injury occurred in utero.
 Second, the doctor made only "gentle tugs" in the child's delivery.
-In the event that does not work, the doctors either blame the mother ("natural expulsive forces") or that the lateral traction was necessary for delivery.
+If does not work, the doctors either blame the mother ("natural expulsive forces") or that the lateral traction was necessary for delivery.

 How to Spot Medical Malpractice

 Another sign of medical malpractice is if the doctor used forceps or suction once the baby was stuck.
 The excessive force from the forceps or suction could damage the nerves.
 In their defense, the doctors may try to argue that the brachial plexus injury could occur in utero.
 However, brachial plexus injuries in utero rarely occur because there is not enough force to damage the nerves.
-In utero, there simply is nothing for the baby to be wedged against.
-In addition, an in utero infection can be ruled out by testing the baby once it is born.Brachial Plexus Birth Injuries Verdicts
+In utero, there simply is nothing for the baby to be wedged against to cause that harm.
+Also, in utero infections can be ruled out by testing the baby once it is born.Brachial Plexus Birth Injuries Verdicts

 This is a sampling of brachial plexus palsy birth injury jury verdicts around the country in recent years: